Dìdi: Home media

 The film was available for premium digital rental and sale on September 3, 2024, and was released on Blu-ray on October 29, 2024.

 Reception

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 37 critics, indicating "generally favorable" reviews.

 In her review for The Guardian, Adrian Horton described Dìdi as "easily one of the best, most seamless films [she's] seen on the experience of growing up online" and declared that it has a "clear antecedent" in Eighth Grade (2018).
 Bob Mondello of NPR wrote that the film "has plenty to say about social media changes and cultural identity, and ends up feeling a lot like its pintsized hero – cute, charming, exasperating, promising."

-Filmmakers Karyn Kusama, Dana Ledoux Miller and Lance Oppenheim all cited Dìdi as among their favorite films of 2024, with Miller saying "Not only do Joan Chen and Sean Wang have the most adorable filmmaking meet-cute of all time, they've crafted something truly special together.
+Filmmakers Karyn Kusama, Dana Ledoux Miller and Lance Oppenheim and former U.S. President Barack Obama all cited Dìdi as among their favorite films of 2024, with Miller saying "Not only do Joan Chen and Sean Wang have the most adorable filmmaking meet-cute of all time, they've crafted something truly special together.
 Here's hoping this is the first of many collaborations between them."